 Figure 4.
-The choice of stellar population synthesis model affects the color distributions of galaxies.
-We illustrate this by showing the optical-infrared color-color diagrams for galaxies at $z \sim 1.9$ selected from the lightcones modeled using BC03 (Bruzual & Charlot 2003, left panel) and using M05 (Maraston 2005, right panel).
-Galaxies are color-coded according to their mass-weighted age (see legend on the right).
-See also Maraston et al. (2006, figure 2 in that paper).
+The choice of stellar population synthesis model affects the colour distributions of galaxies.
+We illustrate this by showing the optical-infrared colour-colour diagrams for galaxies at $z \sim 1.9$ selected from the light-cones modeled using BC03 (Bruzual & Charlot 2003, left panel) and using M05 (Maraston 2005, right panel).
+Galaxies are colour-coded according to their mass-weighted age (see legend on the right).
+See also Maraston et al. (2006, Fig. 2 in that paper).
 The MRObs offers the choice between different spectral synthesis models.